Parliamentary train

-A parliamentary train was a passenger service operated in the United Kingdom to comply with the Railway Regulation Act 1844 that required train companies to provide inexpensive and basic rail transport for less affluent passengers.
+A parliamentary train is a term used in the United Kingdom for a railway service run solely to meet a legal requirement.

+Originally, the term referred to services operated to comply with the Railway Regulation Act 1844 that required train companies to provide inexpensive and basic rail transport for less affluent passengers.
 The act required that at least one such service per day be run on every railway route in the UK.

-Now no longer a legal requirement (although most franchise agreements require such trains), the term now describes train services that continue to be run to avoid the cost of formal closure of a route or station but with reduced services often to just one train per week and without specially low prices.
-Such services are often called "ghost trains".
+Such trains are no longer a legal requirement (although most franchise agreements require some less expensive trains).
+The term's meaning has changed to describe train services that continue to be run with reduced frequency, often to the minimum required one train per week, and without specially low prices, to avoid the cost of formal closure of a route or station, retain access rights, or maintain crew training/familiarity requirements on short sections of track.
+Such services are sometimes called "ghost trains".
+Sometimes even the train is omitted, with a bus operating as a cheaper-to-operate "rail replacement service" instead.

 Nineteenth-century usage

 In the earliest days of passenger railways in the United Kingdom the poor were encouraged to travel in order to find employment in the growing industrial centres, but trains were generally unaffordable to them except in the most basic of open wagons, in many cases attached to goods trains.
 Political pressure caused the Board of Trade to investigate, and Sir Robert Peel's Conservative government enacted the Railway Regulation Act 1844, which took effect on 1 November 1844.
 It compelled "the provision of at least one train a day each way at a speed of not less than 12 miles an hour including stops, which were to be made at all stations, and of carriages protected from the weather and provided with seats; for all which luxuries not more than a penny a mile might be charged".

 Railway companies reluctantly complied with the law.
 They scheduled parliamentary trains at inconvenient times and used uncomfortable carriages.
 One account stated that when passengers complained about a delay, they were told "ye are only the nigger train".
 James Allport of Midland Railway was proud of providing comfortable third-class service passenger service, but stated that his company needed 25 years to do so.